UK Government Launches £8.5 Million Grants Program to Boost AI Safety Research

 In News

 UPDATE — SEPTEMBER 2025: The UK’s Systemic AI Safety Grants Programme has moved from planning to action since its launch in late 2024.
-In February 2025, the government and the AI Safety Institute awarded funding to around 20 projects across UK universities and research labs, with themes ranging from detecting and mitigating deepfake misuse in elections to strengthening AI resilience in finance, energy, and public-sector decision-making.
+In February 2025, the government and the AI Safety Institute awarded funding to around 20 projects across UK universities and labs, with themes ranging from detecting and mitigating deepfake misuse in elections to strengthening AI resilience in finance, energy, and public-sector decision-making.
 Several projects also pioneered methods for “systemic red teaming” of AI infrastructure.

 International partnerships quickly followed.
 By spring 2025, some of the UK-funded projects were co-led with U.S. and Canadian researchers, dovetailing with trilateral AI safety principles announced earlier in the year.
 These collaborations highlight the UK’s push to build global consensus on AI risk management while reinforcing its own role as a hub for systemic AI safety research.

 Outputs from the first round are already influencing policy.
 Findings were incorporated into the AI Safety Institute’s Summer 2025 “State of AI Systemic Risks” report, which underscored vulnerabilities in supply chain dependencies and flagged risks tied to AI in public administration.
-That report was presented to policymakers ahead of the Toronto follow-up to the 2024 AI Safety Summit.
+Also, that report was presented to policymakers ahead of the Toronto follow-up to the 2024 AI Safety Summit.

 ORIGINAL NEWS STORY: